Fresh Sweet Corn Soup Recipe with Kefir

 What is kefir?

-If you don’t eat many eastern European foods, you might not be familiar with kefir.
+If you don’t eat many Eastern European foods, you might not be familiar with kefir.
 This recipe calls for what’s known as milk kefir.
 But you should note that there’s also a product called water kefir.
 Although it won’t work in this recipe, water kefir is a nutritious drink.
 If you’re interested in probiotic beverages, you should check it out.

 Milk kefir, the thin, yogurt-like beverage you’ll use for this soup recipe, is made by putting something called kefir grains into milk.
 (Note that kefir grains aren’t actual grains at all but just the right combination of yeast and bacteria to cause the drink to ferment.)